BenGOsborn/problems/comp2230/lab9/QUESTIONS.md

 Therefore, by summing these number of calls together, we get fib(k + 1) calls, therefore the proof is complete

+(note this theory only holds for the base case of 0, 0 and 1, 0)

 ## Extras

 ### Question 9